tcgarena/tcgarena/README.md

 Our goal is to create a friendly, yet competitive community where players can participate in ranked tournaments and single matches.
 Just like magic-league, TCGArena will have weekly trial tournaments, and larger free-to-enter monthly tournaments with cash prizes.

-We will be using cockatrice (rooster ranges server) as our we develop the core features of our app, but we plan to support other platforms in the future.
+We will be using cockatrice (rooster ranges server) as we develop the core features of our app, but we plan to support other platforms in the future.

 ## Core Features